R-SE/PortfolioProject/README.txt

-This is a personal portfolio webpage project for freeCodeCamp found at Build a Personal Portfolio Webpage
+This is a personal portfolio webpage project for freeCodeCamp found at Build a Personal Portfolio Webpage: https://www.freecodecamp.org/challenges/build-a-personal-portfolio-webpage

 <~~~~~~~~~~* Specs per freeCodeCamp *~~~~~~~~~~~~>